 Such is Life?

-“Such is life” is a familiar expression across nationalities.
-In the case of life’s hurdles, the expression suggests that we need to accept and live with our hardships: sort of like, “just live with it because things happen that we can’t do anything about”.
-This implies a sense of negativity I don’t accept, and the question mark in my memoir’s title, Such is Life?, is key to one of its primary messages: not so!
-Declaring, or even suggesting, that we can do nothing about it certainly is not so for me or for Gail, my partner in life and marriage.
+“Such is life” is a familiar expression across cultures.
+Referring to life’s hurdles, the expression suggests that we need to accept and live with life’s hardships: sort of like, just live with it because things happen that we can’t do anything about.
+This implies a sense of negativity I don’t accept, and the question mark in my memoir’s title, Such is Life?, is key to one of its primary assertions: not so!
+Declaring, or even suggesting, that we can do nothing about “it” certainly is not so for me or for Gail, my partner in life and marriage.
 Like most, I’ve faced difficult and heartbreaking obstacles I had little or no control over how they came about.
 Separately, so has Gail.
-However, our perspectives enabled us to march through those grievous or agonizing moments and into positive and rewarding “nexts”.
-Such is Life? shares some of our painful life-moments, and it validates our perspectives that lead to contentment … even when our actions or behaviors may have been contrary to expectations – expectations from without and, at times, within.
+However, our perspectives prepared us for marching through a grievous or agonizing moment and strolling into a positive and rewarding “next”.
+Such is Life? shares some of our painful life-moments, and it confirms our perspectives that lead to contentment … even when our actions or behaviors were contrary to expectations – expectations from without or within.

 The “Next”

 Perspectives are heavily influenced by upbringings, ideologies, and social norms.
-Behaviors which are contrary to these conventions typically aren’t condoned by those around us or our society.
+At least, in my opinion.
+And behaviors contrary to these conventions typically aren’t condoned by those around us or our society.
+At least, in my experiences.
 Moving past grief or escaping bad experiences becomes even more difficult when our actions don’t conform to these outside expectations.
 And self-imposed blame adds a formidable stumbling block emotionally that impedes getting past the present and into the next.

-Important notions Such is Life? offers are that contentment and happiness will follow grief or agony if we allow them.
-They will – always.
-We preserve treasured moments in a mental memorial, there to celebrate and revere loved ones who have departed.
-We retain hostile ordeals in a separate mental locker, there to be mindful for avoiding future adversities.
-But we must accept that both archives remain closed much of the time, stored on our memory-shelves rather than open in our laps and distracting us from getting to our next – to enjoying new adventures and relishing new relationships.
+An important notion Such is Life? suggests is that contentment and happiness will follow grief or agony if we allow it.
+I believe it will always.
+We preserve treasured moments of lost loved ones in a mental memorial, there to celebrate and revere.
+We retain hostile ordeals in a separate mental locker, there to be mindful for avoiding future anguish.
+But we must keep both archives closed much of the time, stored on our memory-shelves rather than open and distracting us from enjoying new adventures and relishing new relationships – our next.
 And most importantly, we need to accept that it’s in our best interest to do so … moving on is okay.

 “It’s Okay”

-I grew up in the midst of mountains, forests, rivers, and sea – and among many of the critters therein.
-I have a deep appreciation for natural goings-on, and they are commanding influences on my outlook.
-Although my heritage is European and its theologies, my convictions tend toward Native American ideologies, particularly with regard to life hurdles and getting to “the next”.
-In Such is Life?’spreface, I reference one of Gerald Vizenor’s quotes regarding his principle of “Survivance” that, in part, anticipates and welcomes comfort in the aftermath of hardships.
-This powerful precept reflects the essence of moving from pain to pleasure, from depression to tranquility.
+I grew up in the midst of mountains, forests, rivers, and the sea – and among many of the critters therein.
+I have a deep appreciation for natural goings-on, and they are powerful influences on my outlook.
+Although my heritage is European and its theologies, my convictions tend toward Native American ideologies, particularly with regard to life hurdles and getting to my “next”.
+I reference one of Gerald Vizenor’s quotes about his principle of “Survivance” in Such is Life?’s Preface that, in part, “… anticipates and welcomes comfort in the aftermath of hardships …”.
+This powerful precept reflects the essence of moving from pain to comfort, from depression to quietude.

 It’s okay to share an eternal goodbye,